UA-NASA-Robotics/2024-2025-Robot-Code/README.md

 2. **Queue Package:** This package determines whether our movements are based off of autonomous inputs or human/RS inputs.
 It also holds a qeue for any multi movement commands.
 For example if someone was to press a button to lower the bucket and move forward, that sequence would be stored here.
 3. **Autonomous:** This package as the name implies is the autonomy.
 Note that the actual package will have more than one node (as opposed to how it's shown in the diagram).
 This will be predominately imported packages.
 4. **RS Package:** The RS (or Remote Station) Package takes input from a user and parses them into the ROS dataflow.
 This will allow human control, which is paramount to testing and if autonomous fails.

+## Cameras
+The cameras are currently being streamed over UDP using FFMPEG.
+The cameras are set to 720p and bandwidth limited to 1500 kbps per camera.